model-checking/cbmc-starter-kit/training-material/checklist.md

 * Define an
   [`is_valid()` predicate](PROOF-WRITING.md##the-is_valid-function)
-  as describe in the training material for every nontrivial data structure.
+  as described in the training material for every nontrivial data structure.

 * Gather the definitions of `ensure_allocated` and `is_valid` in a common location, most commonly in the `proofs/sources` subdirectory of the starter kit.

-* Check that every instance of `__CPROVER_assume` appears either a proof harness.
+* Check that every instance of `__CPROVER_assume` appears in a proof harness.
 Some exceptions are required.
 For example, it may be necessary in an `ensure_allocated` to assume `length < CBMC_MAX_OBJECT_SIZE` before invoking `malloc(length)` to avoid a false positive about malloc'ing a too-big object.
-But every instance of `__CPROVER_assume` in supporting code could be copied into the proof harness.
+But every instance of `__CPROVER_assume` in supporting code should be copied into the proof harness.
 The goal is for all proof assumptions to be documented in one place.

 * Check that every preprocessor definition related to bounds on input size or